localytics/lambda-slack-router/README.md

 ## Responding to Buttons with Actions

-Before you can have `Buttons with Actions` you will need to setup a [SlackApp][8], note you do not need to publicly publish your SlackApp to utilize the Slack buttons.

-See the [slack documentation][9] for more information on buttons.
+Before you can have `Buttons with Actions` you will need to setup a [SlackApp](https://api.slack.com/slack-apps).
+Note you do not need to publicly publish your SlackApp to utilize the Slack buttons.
+See the [slack documentation](https://api.slack.com/docs/message-buttons) for more information on buttons.

 The action configured must match the `name` value of the presented button.
 There's no need to use inChannelResponse or ephemeralResponse since your provided message will replace the existing message when using the callback.